 You’ve probably already noticed that plenty of devices can survive an encounter with water or dust, even if they don’t come with an IP rating from the manufacturer.
 There’s a good chance you’ve been for a few sweaty runs with your non-rated Apple AirPods, wiped them off, and experienced no problems at all.
-Sometimes that’s due to good design, and other times it’s luck.
+Sometimes that’s due to good design, and other times, it’s luck.
 An IP rating is your only true indication that a manufacturer has designed the product to perform under those conditions.
 But keep in mind — it’s not a guarantee.
 Always check your product warranty for what is and is not covered.
-As we saw with the iPhone XR, even with an IP67 rating, Apple’s warranty doesn’t cover liquids.

 What if there’s an additional letter on the IP rating?

 In some cases, an additional letter is used to indicate something else important about the device.
 This is not common on audio devices, which generally keep things simple.
 But if you see, for example, a “W” on the IP rating, that means it’s rated for weather conditions.
 An “F” means the product has oil resistance, an “M” means the device was tested moving in water instead of stationary, and so on.
 These extra ratings are often found on commercial and factory-oriented gear.

 What if there’s an additional number on the IP rating?

 This doesn’t happen much anymore, although you may encounter it on older devices.
 An extra number signifies mechanical impact resistance, such as from dropping the device on the ground.
 It may go from 1 to 10, with 10 being the highest resistance and the highest drop point.
 This was moved onto its own IK rating some time ago, and many brands use military drop test ratings instead.

 - What is Snapdragon Sound?
 Qualcomm’s wireless audio brand fully explained